Fleeing from Police Officer

 N.Y.
 Penal Law § 270.30: Unlawfully Fleeing a Police Officer in a Motor Vehicle in the Second Degree

 This section is for more serious situations and is a felony.
 You will be found guilty if you were driving recklessly and caused serious physical injury to a police officer or third person as a result.
-The penalty is a class E Felony is between a one to five year prison sentence, thousands in fines and possible probation.
+The penalty is a class E Felony is between a one-to-five-year prison sentence, thousands in fines and possible probation.

 Serious physical injury can range anywhere from broken bones to paralysis.
 In the event that an officer and/or third party is injured in any way, you should prepare yourself for the possibility of being charged with a felony.